Facebook insists a kids version of Instagram will be safe. But state attorneys general aren’t buying it.

 In a letter to CEO Mark Zuckerberg released Monday, the attorneys general argued that social media can be detrimental to children’s physical and mental health.
-Facebook has a checkered history of privacy incidents, and they raised concerns that the platform would not be able to protect young children online or adequately comply with existing federal children’s privacy law.
+Facebook has a checkered history of privacy incidents, and they raised concerns that the platform would not be able to protect younger children online or adequately comply with existing federal children’s privacy law.

 “It appears that Facebook is not responding to a need, but instead creating one, as this platform appeals primarily to children who otherwise do not or would not have an Instagram account,” they wrote.
 “In short, an Instagram platform for young children is harmful for myriad reasons.”

-Facebook insists that its plan to make an Instagram for preteens will give parents more control than they have now, when everyone knows many kids under 13 use social media anyway.
+Facebook insists that its plan to make an Instagram for preteens will give parents more control than they have now, when everyone knows many kids younger than 13 use social media anyway.

 “As every parent knows, kids are already online,” Facebook spokesman Andy Stone said in a statement.
 “We want to improve this situation by delivering experiences that give parents visibility and control over what their kids are doing.”